automerge/old-automerge-website/docs/library_initialization.md

 ### Unbundled (Vanilla) JS

-If you'd rather use Automerge outwide of any build processes, you can use something like the following example:
+If you'd rather use Automerge outside of any build processes, you can use something like the following example:

 ```javascript
 import * as AutomergeRepo from "https://esm.sh/@automerge/react@2.0.0/slim?bundle-deps";